dianeyaneza/UWA-Data-Final_Project/README.md

 ## Purpose and Objective
 The purpose of the website is to give users a different perspective for their current situation.

-Users will be able to see their own results against the rest of the population data to see how they measure against the population's average health/finances/happiness.
+Users will be able to see their own results against the rest of the population data to see how they measure against the population's average anxiety and depression.

 *************************
 ## Short Description